 One of the videos I really wanted to show you was a stunt that involved two rows of a dozen or so boys each.
 They stood facing each other in parallel lines and joined hands.
 Then another boy laid down the middle of their arms and joined hands with someone in the middle.
 The boys on the end then launched the boy's feet up so that he swung 180 degrees like a giant clock hand.
 This was performed multiple times with everyone yelling "OOOOH!!" each time he was launched swinging through the air.

 Then there was a competition during which, for a while, I was convinced the boys were trying to punch each other in the face.
 It worked like this: two large teams of boys divided themselves up into groups of three.Two boys lifted up the third and held him, standing, at waist-level.
 All the boys being lifted wore hats and gloves.
-The object of the game is for all the little groups to chase each other around and try to grab the hat off an opponent's head.
-The first team to score all the other team's hats won.
-Parents all went ape over this!

 I just love how enthusiastic all the kids are about these events.
 All of them, including all the girls, are super competitive!
 And they don't worry about getting hurt.
 This is probably the most fun I've ever had at school.